simon-brooke/the-great-game/doc/Canonical-dictionary.md

 #### Holding

-A `holding` is a polygon 'owned' by an `actor` on which are built appropriate building units representing the `actors` craft and status.
+A `holding` is a polygon 'owned' by an `actor` on which are built appropriate building units representing the `actor`'s craft and status.

 #### Location

-A `location` value is a sequence comprising at most the x/y coordinate location and the ids of the settlement and region (possibly hierarchically) that contain the location.
+A `location` value is a sequence comprising at most the x/y or x/y/z coordinate location and the ids of the settlement and region (possibly hierarchically) that contain the location.
+If the :z coordinate is not supplied the terrain surface hieght at that x/y location will be assumed.
 If the x/y is not local to the home of the receiving agent, they won't remember it and won't pass it on; if any of the ids are not interesting, they won't be passed on.
 So location information will degrade progressively as the item is passed along.

 It is assumed that the `:home` of a character is a location in this sense.